 This is the latest cookbook by Sarit Packer & Itamar Srulovich, the Israeli owners of the Honey & Co. restaurants in London.
-The cookbook is full of simple recipes for all levels of home-cooks.
-The authors previously published Honey & Co, Honey & Co: The Baking Book and Golden.
-Honey Co Chasing Smoke is available for pre-order.
+The cookbook is full of simple recipes for all levels of home cooks.
+The authors previously published Honey & Co, Honey & Co: The Baking Book, Golden, and most recently Honey Co Chasing Smoke.

 - Eating Out Loud by Eden Grinshpan